Esmail-Mohammed/Maji-Ndogo-Microsoft-Power-BI/README.md

 # Maji-Ndogo-Microsoft-Power-BI
-This will host the Power BI file on my portfolio for this project.
+Please find the file described on my medium page and porfolio.